While the Airofit breathing trainer might assist with respiratory issues, Airofit is not a medical device nor made for treating illness.

 Diagnosed with asthma

-As many others around the world, Lisa was diagnosed with asthma at a very young age.
+Like many others around the world, Lisa was diagnosed with asthma at a very young age.
 She recalls that, as a child, one day, she suddenly felt like she could not breathe at all and panicked.
 She needed to be taken to the hospital in an emergency and even needed to be hospitalized for a few days.
 Doctors diagnosed her with asthma and, at the time, all they prescribed was a good set of inhalers and some more medicine that she would need to take for the rest of her life.

 Luckily, at some point, during her teenage years, the asthma attacks stopped – she cannot quite recall why or how but they did.
-All of a sudden, she no longer needed the medicines nor the inhalers anymore.
+All of a sudden, she no longer needed the medicines or the inhalers anymore.
 She was a happy child, always active, always interested in sports, playing football, going to the gym…always exercising and, most importantly, never needing the set of inhalers she once did.

 The consequences of a bad flue

 Although born and raised in Germany, she then decided to pursue her psychology studies in the Netherlands.
-She was always interested in Health and helping people create healthy habits, especially, healthy habits at work and therefore, specialized in organizational health.
+She was always interested in Health and helping people create healthy habits, especially, healthy habits at work, and therefore, she specialized in organizational health.
 Unfortunately, while she was studying how to help others improve their health, her own plumbed drastically one day, back in the Netherlands.

 She had an awful flu and, apparently out of nowhere, after being asymptomatic for years, her asthma symptoms reappeared.
 All she had at home to treat her symptoms was an allergy ointment, which “did not help much” (she recalls, quite amused).
 From no medication at all, her general practitioner went back to prescribing two different types of medicine a day.
 Also, she needed to keep that emergency inhaler close by, “just in case”.